 Whole and Wholesome Shikantaza: March 2026 Zen Retreat

-Two-week residential sesshin at Green Gulch Farm for experienced practitioners, featuring zazen, oryoki meals, and work practice.
-Led by Gil Fronsdal, with a five-day intensive focused on shikantaza (just sitting) and insight.
+Two-week residential retreat at Green Gulch Farm for experienced meditators, led by Gil Fronsdal.
+The program includes zazen, oryoki meals, work periods, and Dharma talks, with a five-day sesshin focused on Shikantaza (just-sitting) practice.

 Full details from San Francisco Zen Center